kucukbahadir/todolist-team-synergy/README.md

 - **Milestone 1: Frontend**
     - This milestone focuses on building the user interface using React.
 Interns will create the various screens and functionalities outlined in the project.
 - **Milestone 2: Backend**
     - In this milestone, interns will build the backend using a suitable technology stack (e.g., Node.js, Express) to handle data storage, user authentication, and task management.
 - **Milestone 3: Connecting Frontend with Backend**
     - During this milestone, the frontend will be connected to the backend through API calls, allowing for dynamic interaction between the user interface and the server.
 - **Milestone 4: Testing**
     - The final milestone will involve testing the application to ensure the functionality, performance, and security of both the frontend and backend.
 This will include unit tests, integration tests, and end-to-end tests.

 ---

-In this repository, we are starting with **Milestone 1**—Frontend development.

-# Milestone 1

-## Screens:

-### **Login Screen:**

-- Users will log in by entering a username and access their personalized task lists.
-- Login data will be stored in local storage, and after a successful login, the user will be directed to the **ToDoList** screen.

-### **ToDoList Screen:**

-- On this screen, users will be able to view their tasks, add new tasks, delete existing ones, and mark tasks as completed.
-- A task-adding form and a list of current tasks will be presented in a user-friendly interface.

-### **Task Detail Screen:**

-- Users can view and edit the details of a selected task here.
-- Task name, description, due date, and priority level can be modified.

-### **Completed Tasks Screen:**

-- This screen will display only completed tasks, allowing users to review tasks they have finished.
-- The user can see a neatly organized list of completed tasks.

----

-### Intern Tasks and Feature Branches:

-The project is structured according to **GitFlow** principles.
-Each intern will work on specific functionalities in separate feature branches.
-Below are the intern tasks and their respective branches:

-### **Intern 1: Task Addition and Deletion Functions**

-- **Feature Branch:** `feature/add-task`
-    - Create a task-adding form.
-The user will be able to enter new tasks into the list.
-- **Feature Branch:** `feature/delete-task`
-    - Add a “Delete” button for each task, allowing users to remove tasks from the list.

-### **Intern 2: Task Update and Completion Status**

-- **Feature Branch:** `feature/edit-task`
-    - Add an “Edit” button for tasks, allowing users to update task information.
-- **Feature Branch:** `feature/complete-task`
-    - Add a checkbox to control the completion status of tasks.
-Users will be able to mark tasks as completed.

-### **Intern 3: Task Sorting and Filtering**

-- **Feature Branch:** `feature/sort-tasks`
-    - Implement sorting of tasks based on their creation date.
-Additionally, tasks can be sorted by other criteria as requested by the user.
-- **Feature Branch:** `feature/filter-tasks`
-    - Provide filtering options for completed and incomplete tasks.

-### **Intern 4: Task Storage in Local Storage and Priority Level**

-- **Feature Branch:** `feature/local-storage`
-    - Store tasks in local storage so that they are not lost when the session ends.
-- **Feature Branch:** `feature/priority-tasks`
-    - Add a “priority” level for tasks, allowing users to assign a priority when adding tasks.

-### **Intern 5: User-Specific Task List and Due Date Management**

-- **Feature Branch:** `feature/user-tasks`
-    - Maintain separate task lists for different users, so each user can only see the tasks they have added.
-- **Feature Branch:** `feature/due-date-tasks`
-    - Add a due date feature to tasks.
-Tasks past their due date will be highlighted in red for easy visibility.

----